ordpool-space/cat21/README.md

 Existing CAT-21 Mint Transactions can be easily searched using Blockchair's search functionality.
 The following links provide pre-configured queries according to CAT-21 protocol rules:

-1. [Query for Mainnnet](https://blockchair.com/bitcoin/transactions?q=lock_time(21),input_count(1),output_count(1)#f=hash,block_id,input_count,output_count,time,lock_time)
+1. [Query for Mainnet](https://blockchair.com/bitcoin/transactions?q=lock_time(21)#f=hash,block_id,input_count,output_count,time,lock_time)
-2. [Query for Testnet](https://blockchair.com/bitcoin/testnet/transactions?q=lock_time(21),input_count(1),output_count(1)#f=hash,block_id,input_count,output_count,time,lock_time)
+2. [Query for Testnet](https://blockchair.com/bitcoin/testnet/transactions?q=lock_time(21)#f=hash,block_id,input_count,output_count,time,lock_time)

-These queries are designed to filter transactions based on specific criteria outlined in the CAT-21 protocol, such as `nLockTime` set to `21`, and having only one input and one output.
+These queries are designed to filter transactions based the `nLockTime` set to `21`.
-However, it's important to note the following limitations in the current query setup:

-- **Activation Block Height**: The queries do not currently account for the activation block height, as this detail has not yet been decided.
-  Once the specific block height is determined, it should be incorporated into the search criteria to ensure only valid CAT-21 transactions from the activation point forward are included.
-- **Transaction Type**: The queries do not filter based on transaction type.
-  As per the CAT-21 protocol, a valid CAT-21 mint transaction must be a Taproot (P2TR) transaction.
+However, it's important to note that the queries do not filter based on transaction type.
+As per the CAT-21 protocol, a valid CAT-21 mint transaction must be a payment to a pay-to-taproot (P2TR) address.

 ### CAT-21 Ecosystem